On this page you can find a summary of the open-source content I have worked on personally (in blue) or professionally (in green).

 Project still in progress.

-The goal is to provide a French equivalent of the cauldron dataset to train a French VLM.
-It will include OCR data (available here), captioning data (available here), VQA data (available here) and reasoning data.
+The goal is to provide a French equivalent of the the cauldron dataset in order to train a French VLM.

 The sub-datasets already online have been downloaded more than 50,000 times since their release.